-This is unearned income where your money works and not you.
-Currently, there is an annual allowance of £12.5k for capital gains after which a lower rate of 10% and higher of 20% (18% and 28% for all property except your main house.) and no National Insurance contributions.
-This is a big saving in tax what is in effect income described in a different way.
+This is unearned income where your money works and you don’t.
+Currently, there is an annual allowance of £12.5k for capital gains after which a lower rate of 10% and higher of 20% (18% and 28% for all property except your main house) and no National Insurance contributions.
+This is a big saving in tax what is in effect income described differently.

 If you are living off investments and sitting on your arse doing nothing you are paying less tax (as a percentage of income and definitely as a percentage of disposable income!) than the person cleaning your house.

 This change might have the effect of less private investment available, talent moving abroad and to some degree companies doing the same.
 I think they will stay here and enjoy the rule of law, a fun place to live, no kidnapping and safe streets, no need for a bodyguard, or having to live in a gated compound.

 With these two changes, which the Conservative chancellor is considering, we will have a fairer society without raising the general taxation burden for the middle and poorer members of our society.

 When the news outlets cry out “Something must be done” – I’d say OK, but why us?
 We need a published Powell doctrine for the UK – as a balance against the urge ‘to do something’.

 The Powell Doctrine states that a list of questions all have to be answered affirmatively before military action is taken